AkshatChauhan18/MrPlayer-CLI/index.md

 ```
 ---

-## Adding sondtracks and folder to 'MrPlayer-songs'
+## Adding soundtracks and folder to 'MrPlayer-songs'

-1. To copy sountrack to MrPlayer-songs folder type this command -
+1. To copy soundtrack to MrPlayer-songs folder type this command -

 ```powershell
 mpc -at "<path to track>"
 ```

-2. To move sountrack to MrPlayer-songs folder type this command -
+2. To move soundtrack to MrPlayer-songs folder type this command -

 ```powershell
 mpc -m -at "<path to track>"